lawrips/simplcv/readme.md

 ![SimplCV](./lib/public/img/logo_320.png)

-# Simple, beautiful bios in under 100 words
+# Simple, beautiful bios in ~100 words

-An early stage project to make it easy to create a simple but beautiful bios with minimal use of rich content.
+An early stage project to make it easy to create a simple but beautiful bios with a clean minimalist design.
 Text shines here.

 ## New in v0.2.0
 - Support for Redis as a back end content store